 Both that love which unites and the intellect which separates are necessary.
 But until you can feel your kinship with all life, and understand others from within, you won’t know their true reality.
 Try to understand why others do what they do, even when they’re doing wrong things, or are trying to hurt you.
 Try to understand where they’re coming from, and you’ll be amazed at how much compassion that gives you.

-In our culture today, this heart quality has been gradually seeping into the sands and disappearing, until we find ourselves in an age which emphasizes only analysis, intellect, and mental definitions.
+In our culture today, this heart quality has been gradually seeping into the sands and disappearing, until we find ourselves in an age that emphasizes only analysis, intellect, and mental definitions.
 As a result, although we think we understand, somehow we always seem to be just one step away from real truth and understanding.
 No matter how cleverly we analyze, we’re still just that far from really knowing.

 There’s a beautiful story of Krishna as a little boy that illustrates this principle.
 He was being very mischievous, so his foster mother decided to tie him to a bedpost.
 She took a string and tied him up, but the string was a little too short to tie him up properly.
 She got another string and tied it to the first so that it was more than long enough.
 But somehow when she’d finished, it was still a little bit too short.
-[Laughter] No matter how much string she added, it still remained too short.
+No matter how much string she added, it still remained too short.

 Of course the moral of the story is that you cannot bind the Infinite.
 But you can also apply this moral when it comes to trying to understand the Infinite with just your own mind.
 Without that element of intuition, without that element of feeling and love, you can’t really understand anything.
 You can’t bind any reality of life with a definition.
 Yes, you can get an airplane off the ground.
 Yes, you can figure out how many miles it is from here to the sun, but what does it really matter?

 To understand how to live your life better, to understand other people, and to understand truth, you can’t do it without heart.
 To think of God as the mother aspect is a way of helping you to love from your heart and to approach God in an infinite way.
 Yogananda used to say, “Mother, naughty or good, I am Your child.”
-In India they say that bad sons there are many, but never has there been a bad mother.
+In India they say that bad sons, there are many, but never has there been a bad mother.
 I’ve heard many Indians say this sentimentally as a human truth, but the unfortunate fact is that there have been many bad mothers.
-But there can never be a bad Divine Mother, because she is your own true friend, your highest friend.
+But there can never be a bad Divine Mother because she is your own true friend, your highest friend.

 So Yogananda brought to this country one of the most important spiritual gifts possible — the idea of worshiping the Divine Mother.
 I was meditating in Italy a year and a half ago, and the thought came to me that we need to especially emphasize this aspect of his teachings: the aspect of deep, personal love for God, for the Divine Mother.
 The qualities of compassion and of yearning are what will bring you to God.

 You could live next door to the best restaurant in Seattle.
 You could know everything on their menu, but if you aren’t hungry, you aren’t going to go there and eat.
 Hunger is what’s needed to make you act.
 The hunger for God is what’s needed to make you decide, “Yes, I want to give my life for this,” not, “Yeah, it’s a good idea, and I’m sure glad somebody else is doing it.”
-[Laughter] You need that hunger yourself.
+You need that hunger yourself.

 We have to long for God.
 We have to reach that point where nothing means anything except that.
 That’s why the best thing you can pray for is devotion — the ability to love God more and more deeply.
 Yogananda came to bring us that.
 Remember that no matter what you do, God’s on your side.
 He’s not going to judge you — he’s going to help you in every way He can, but you have to let Him help you.
 On the other hand, He’ll make you work for it.
 Even salvation is nothing without the love of God.
-If you achieve it, perhaps you go to another plane where you don’t have to eat food, or carry around a heavy body, but there still are problems.
+If you achieve it, perhaps you go to another plane where you don’t have to eat food or carry around a heavy body, but there still are problems.
 Without God, you’ve got problems, let’s face it.
-[Laughter] He’s the only solution.
+He’s the only solution.
 It will get pretty boring even in heaven until you know what it’s really all about.

 Think of God as the nearest of the near, the dearest of the dear.
 Women owe it to themselves and to the human race to bring out that loving and understanding aspect of their nature, just as men owe it to the human race to be wise and emotionally balanced in their thinking.
 When women today feel the need to be heard, they’re really responding to a current in the Divine Consciousness that is asking the human race to become balanced.
 Women who try to be like men are missing the point.
 When either men or women become out of balance in their nature, they become full of flaws — men become cold and hard, and women become overly emotional.
 Neither is good, yet both sides have a special gift to give others.

 Ultimately, we all need to rise above thinking of ourselves as men or women, so that we can find that perfect balance where Divine Consciousness lies.
 Yogananda was a beautiful combination of masculine and feminine qualities.
 Anandamoyi Ma, a great woman saint that I knew in India, was in many ways like a man — not in a human way, but in the sense of having reason and feeling well balanced.
 Whenever she answered questions, it was in such an abstract way that it was sometimes quite astonishing.
-Her definition of God was, “It is, and It isn’t, and neither is It, nor is It not.”
-[Laughter] You make something of that one!
+Her definition of God was, “It is, and It isn’t, and neither is It nor is It not.”
+You make something of that one!
 You’d expect that a male devotee would be more likely to be impersonal, but male saints often become more feminine, in the sense of being very tender, generous, and kind.
 The two together show what we should be as human beings.

 Women become much more decisive in their behavior and in their way of moving and walking.
-Anandamoyi Ma would sometimes look like a general walking, and yet she also had a motherly, loving quality that was captivating.
+Anandamoyi Ma would sometimes look like a General walking, and yet she also had a motherly, loving quality that was captivating.
 I’m Master’s disciple, and I’ve never thought of changing my discipleship, but I had the opportunity to be with her, and it was wonderful.
 I remember the last time I saw her.
 I was leaving for the train station, and she said goodbye, but I just stood there.
-She said goodbye again, and still I just stood fixed to the spot.
-Finally I said, “Mother, I can’t move until you leave.”
+She said goodbye again, and still, I just stood fixed to the spot.
+Finally, I said, “Mother, I can’t move until you leave.”
 Then she smiled and went inside, and then I was free to go.
 I just couldn’t move until she left, because that love was something so real and tangible that nothing else had any meaning or reality.

 I used to look at some of her disciples who would be running after her to see what she said or did, or to whom she was talking.
 To me, her reality, and Master’s reality as well, was best felt sitting in the back of the room and trying to feel their vibration and love pouring over me.
 Once you feel it, you think, “There’s nothing else that matters.
 Nothing.”